Mastering the Writing Process: From Idea to Finished Product in 9 Steps

 With a robust writing system in place, you can experiment with the different writing techniques you're learning to find out what works, what doesn't, what you like, and what you don't.
 Here are some novel writing experiments you could run:

 The value of experimentation lies in the experience you gain and information you gather.
-When you diversify your writing experience, even within a given project, you have more skills to leverage and you can make more informed decisions about the project later on.
+When you diversify your writing experience, even within a given project, you build a toolkit of skills to leverage later.
+For example, trying out both first-person and third-person narration might reveal that one brings you closer to your character’s inner world, while the other sharpens your sense of structure and pacing.
+That kind of discovery helps you make more informed creative decisions, not just for this project, but for future ones too.

 6. Building volume